MarcusRoos/cpp_objects/Project/README.md

 will be in the container vector but their type will be a user defined class named as "Song", this class will store the songs related to this album and it will keep track of the songs name, which artist wrote it, as well as the songs length.
+The user should be able to add an album to the jokebox, this will be done by having the user input the albums name, then adding any songs they see fit.

 The printing sub menu will have to iterate through both these containers to properly print out the information the user is looking for, for this an actual iterator as well